nikukatansa/crossroad-live/site/content/_index.md

   - video: MERQ0P6O0CE
     title: Jesus be the centre
 sermon:
-  video: xRJXqRbzdXw
+  video: gxITwHSHOwY
   islive: true
   pinned: true
-  title: Sunday Stream - 6th June 2021
+  title: Sunday Stream - 13th June 2021
-  intro: Our Sunday service is led by Jon Sibley, and we'll be livestreaming it at
+  intro: Our Sunday service is led by Jon Sibley, with a talk by Andrew Sibley,
-    10.30am.
+    and we'll be livestreaming it at 10.30am.
   showsection: true
 ---